-GUIDE TO WRITING DEVICE DRIVERS FOR THE IRMX 86 OPERATING SYSTEM
+GUIDE TO WRITING DEVICE DRIVERS FOR THE 1RMX 86 AND 1RMX 88 I/O SYSTEMS

-This manual gives detailed instructions for writing a device driver that is compatible with the iRMX 86 I/O System.
+This manual gives detailed instructions for writing a device driver that is compatible with both the iRMX 86 I/O System and the iRMX 88 I/O System.
 System programmers can use this manual to add new devices to application systems.
 Readers of this manual must be very familiar with the I/O System and the Nucleus.